-The regulation from which BEMA seeks an adjusted standard applies to sources with the potential to emit (PTE) 25 TPY or more of VOM.
+The regulation from which VONCO seeks an adjusted standard applies to sources with the potential to emit (PTE) 25 TPY or more of VOM.
 The original reasonably available control technology (RACT) regulations applied to major sources with actual VOM emissions in excess of 100 TPY.
-However, Section 182(d) of the Clean Air Act (42 USC 7401 et seq.
-(1996)) requires individual states with severe ozone nonattainment areas to include all sources with the PTE at least 25 TPY as major sources and adopt RACT regulations applicable to those sources.
-As a result of this, the Board adopted a rule that reduced the applicability threshold from 100 TPY to sources with the PTE of 25 TPY or more.
-See Omnibus Cleanup of the Volatile Organic Material RACT Rules Applicable to Ozone Nonattainment Areas:
+However, Section 182(d) of the Clean Air Act (42 USC 7401 et seq.) requires individual states with severe ozone nonattainment areas to include all sources with the PTE at least 25 TPY as major sources and adopt RACT regulations applicable to those sources.1 As a result of this, the Board adopted 35 Ill.

-Amendments to 35 Ill.
 Adm.
-Code 203, 211, 218 and 219 (September 9, 1993), R93-9.
-The RACT control requirements remained unchanged.
-BEMA is permitted to emit more than 25 TPY and finds that it cannot comply with those control requirements.

-The specific regulation from which BEMA seeks an adjusted standard is 35 Ill.
+Code 218.401(a), (b), and (c) from which VONCO now seeks an adjusted standard.
+See Omnibus Cleanup of the Voaltile Organic Material RACT Rules Applicable to Ozone Nonattainment areas: Amendments to 35 Ill.
 Adm.
-Code 218.401(a), (b), and (c), which was originally adopted by the Board in RACT Deficiencies in the Chicago Area: Amendments to 35 Ill.
+Code 203, 211, 218, and 219 (September 9, 1993) R93-9.

+VONCO seeks an adjusted standard from 35 Ill.
 Adm.
-Code Part 215 and the addition of Part 218 (July 25, 1991), R91-7, and which provides, in pertinent part, as follows:
+Code 218.401(a), (b), and (c), which provides, in pertinent part, as follows:

 - a) No owner or operator of a subject flexographic, packaging rotogravure or publication rotogravure printing line shall apply at any time any coating or ink unless the VOM content does not exceed the limitation specified in either subsection (a)(1) or (a)(2) below.
-Compliance with this Section must be demonstrated through the applicable coating or ink analysis test methods and procedures specified in Section 218.105(a) of this Part and the recordkeeping and reporting requirements specified in Section 218.404(c) of this Part.
-As an alternative to compliance with this subsection, a subject printing line may meet the requirements of subsection (b) or (c) below. - 1) Forty percent VOM by volume of the coating and ink (minus water and any compounds which are specifically exempted from the definition of VOM), or - 2) Twenty-five percent VOM by volume of the volatile content in the coating and ink.
+Compliance with this Section must be demonstrated through the applicable coating or ink analysis test methods and procedures specified in Section 218.105(a) of this Part and the recordkeeping and reporting requirements specified in Section 218.404(c) of this Part As an alternative to compliance with this subsection, a subject printing line may meet the requirements of subsection (b) or (c) below. - 1) Forty percent VOM by volume of the coating and ink (minus water and any compounds which are specifically exempted from the definition of VOM), or - 2) Twenty-five percent VOM by volume of the volatile content in the coating and ink. - b) No owner or operator of a subject flexographic, packaging rotogravure or publication rotogravure printing line shall apply coating or inks on the subject printing line unless the weighted average, by volume, VOM content of all coatings and inks as applied each day on the subject printing line does not exceed the limitation specified in either subsection (a)(1) (as determined by subsection (b)(1) or subsection (a)(2)) (as determined by subsection (b)(2)).
+Compliance with this subsection must be demonstrated through the applicable coating or ink analysis test methods and procedures specified in Section 218.105(a) of this Part and the recordkeeping and reporting requirements specified in Section 218.404(d) of this Part.

-&lt;sup>1 BEMA is located in DuPage County, which along with Cook, Kane, Lake, and Will Counties, Oswego Township in Kendall County, and Aux Sable and Goose Lake Townships in Grundy County, make up the Chicago-area ozone nonattainment area.
-See 35 Ill.
-Adm.
-Code 218.
+1 VONCO is located in Lake County, which along with Cook, DuPage, Kane, and Will Counties, Oswego Township in Kendall County, and Aux Sable and Goose Lake Townships in Grundy County, make up the Chicago-area ozone nonattainment area.